-The survey, fielded May 11–15 and released for Father's Day, lands on a gap worth sitting with.
+The Grow Therapy survey, fielded May 11–15 and released for Father’s Day, lands on a gap worth sitting with.
 Dads want the help: 35% said professional support for themselves would be most useful right now, and 37% said books, podcasts, or content made specifically for fathers would help.
 Yet only 31% talk to their kids about therapy as a normal part of life.
-The appetite for dads' mental health support is there.
-The vocabulary and the role-modeling aren't quite.
+The appetite for dads’ mental health support is there.
+The vocabulary and the role-modeling aren’t quite.

 Why men’s mental health still stays quiet